How You're Ruining Your Vision Without Even Realizing It

 "Regardless of where we live or the time of year, sun overexposure is an ever-present danger to our eye health," says Trevor Elmquist, DO, a board-certified ophthalmologist and founder of Elmquist Eye Group in Florida.
 "We all know about the importance of sunscreen, but many don't consider the harmful effects of UV rays on our eyes."

-Recommendation: "Make an effort to wear wide-brimmed hats, UV-blocking contact lenses and close-fitting, UV-blocking sunglasses to protect your eyes and prevent long-term damage," says Elmquist.
+The Remedy Rx: "Make an effort to wear wide-brimmed hats, UV-blocking contact lenses and close-fitting, UV-blocking sunglasses to protect your eyes and prevent long-term damage," says Elmquist.
 When shopping for sunglasses, check the label, and only buy shades that block 99 percent of both UVA and UVB radiation.

 You're Not Eating An Anti-Inflammatory Diet